 The most frequently occurrence of colon adhesions takes place followng abdominal surgery.
 Adhesions take four to six weeks to develop, and may remain in place, without causing symptoms, for years.
-Of all people who develop colon adhesions, approximately one-third of them will experience pain and other symptoms.
+Of all people who develop adhesions, approximately one-third of them will experience pain and other symptoms.

 It is not fully understood why some people develop colon adhesions and other do not.
 Some people may be genetically predisposed to develop adhesions.
 Factors such as the type of surgical procedure used, the type of gloves used by the surgeon, and whether the organs are wiped dry during surgery may all have an impact on the development of adhesions.